On the Efficiency of Highly Stratified Experiments: The Asymptotic Variance of Highly Stratified Experiments

 where $\pi = \pi_n(X^{(n)})$ is a permutation of $n$ elements.
 Because of its possible dependence on $X^{(n)}$, $\pi$ encompasses a broad variety of ways of pairing the $n$ units according to the observed, baseline covariates $X^{(n)}$.
 Given such a $\pi$, we assume that treatment status is assigned so that Assumption \ref{ass:a} holds and, conditional on $X^{(n)}$, $(A_{\pi(2j-1)}, A_{\pi(2j)}), j = 1, \ldots, n / 2$ are i.i.d.\ and each uniformly distributed over the values in $\{(0,1), (1,0)\}$.
 For some examples of such an assignment mechanism being used in practice, see, for instance, \cite{angrist2009effects}, \cite{banerjee2015miracle}, and \cite{bruhn2016impact}.

 \begin{remark} Note that Assumption \ref{ass:a} generalizes matched pairs designs along two dimensions: first, it allows for treatment fractions other than $\eta = 1/2$.
 Second, it allows for choices of $\ell$ and $k$ which are not relatively prime.
 For instance, if we set $(\ell, k) = (2, 4)$, then $\eta = 1/2$ as in matched pairs, but now the assignment mechanism blocks units into groups of size $4$ and assigns two units to treatment, two units to control.
-Although Theorem \ref{thm:normal} below establishes that allowing for this level of flexibility has no effect on the asymptotic properties of our estimator, in our experience we have found that designs which employ these treatment ``replicates" in each block can simplify the construction of variance estimators in practice.
-See Remark \ref{rem:var_est} below for further discussion. \end{remark}
+Although Theorem \ref{thm:normal} below establishes that allowing for this level of flexibility has no effect on the asymptotic properties of our estimator, in our experience we have found that designs which employ these treatment ``replicates'' in each block can simplify the construction of variance estimators in practice; see Section \ref{sec:var-est} for details, and \cite{imbens2011experimental} for an early discussion. \end{remark}

 Our analysis will require some discipline on the way in which the blocks are formed.
-In particular, we will require that the units in each block be ``close'' in terms of their baseline covariates in the sense described by the following assumption: \begin{assumption} The blocks used in determining treatment status satisfy
+In particular, we will require that the units in each block be close in terms of their baseline covariates in the sense described by the following assumption: \begin{assumption} The blocks used in determining treatment status satisfy

-\end{assumption} \cite{bai2022inference} and \cite{cytrynbaum2023designing} discuss blocking algorithms which satisfy Assumption \ref{ass:pair}.
-When $X_i \in \mathbf{R}$ and $E[X_i^2] < \infty$, a simple algorithm which satisfies Assumption \ref{ass:pair} is to simply order units from smallest to largest and then block adjacent units into blocks of size $k$.
+\end{assumption} \cite{bai2022inference} and \cite{cytrynbaum2023designing} discuss blocking algorithms that satisfy Assumption \ref{ass:pair}.
+When $X_i \in \mathbf R$ and $E_Q[X_i^2] < \infty$, a simple algorithm that satisfies Assumption \ref{ass:pair} is simply to order units from smallest to largest and then block adjacent units into blocks of size $k$.
+In the case of matched pairs, if $\mathrm{dim}(X_i) > 1$ and $E_Q[\|X_i\|^d] < \infty$ for $d \geq \mathrm{dim}(X_i) + 1$, then Assumption \ref{ass:pair} is satisfied by the \texttt{nbpmatching} algorithm in \texttt{R} that minimizes the sum of squared distances of $X$ within pairs: see Appendix A of \cite{bai2024inference-1} for details.
+Beyond the case of pairs, \cite{cytrynbaum2023designing} demonstrates that the optimal blocking satisfies the following bound

+from which we can deduce that the rate of convergence depends on both the dimension of $X_i$ as well as the number of moments it possesses.
+Note further that Assumption \ref{ass:pair} can be satisfied even if $X_i$ contains discrete components, as may arise when summarizing a categorical variable numerically using, e.g., one-hot encoding.